 To understand what Community Plans are, below you will find some frequently asked questions.

-Following consultations last year and appeal via Parish Matters 4 residents volunteered to join a Steering Group: Penny Inglis, Philip Longhurst, Ian Webb and Ewan Williamson and Cllr Linda Baumgartl as the representative on the Group from the Parish Council.
+Following consultations in 2017 and appeal via Parish Matters, 4 residents volunteered to join a Steering Group: Penny Inglis, Philip Longhurst, Ian Webb and Ewan Williamson and Cllr Linda Baumgartl as the representative on the Group from the Parish Council.

 The first meeting took place in July 2017 and the Group determined to proceed with a Parish Plan for the area.

 To that end the Group consulted the community; all properties in the area received a copy of the questionnaire in the first week of May 2018 together with a freepost envelope for return.

 There were 8 sections; Household, Build Development, Activities & Amenities, Environment, Community Services, Transport, Business and Employment and Future Priorities.